stage 7: River Jade

 Description

 Although this stage has never been part of political Frisia, the area between the rivers Weser and Elbe (Schleswig-Holstein) can compete for the title ‘cradle of the Frisians’.
-During the Migration Period, it were the Angles and Saxons migrating from this region, not only to what is now east and southern England, but they also settled in the almost deserted areas of Mid Frisia and the coastal parts of West Frisia.
+During the Migration Period, it was the Angles and Saxons migrating from this region, not only to what is now east and southern England, but they also settled in the almost deserted areas of Mid Frisia and the coastal parts of West Frisia.
 An energetic bunch, those Saxons must have been.

 When crossing the River Elbe you enter what was named during the Early Middle Ages Nordalbingia.
 This land stretched all the way to the Danevirke in the north.
 As said, this was and is Saxon territory, meaning with Nordalbingia meaning ‘north of Elbe’.
-In Latin language the River Elbe is called Alba.
+In the Latin language the River Elbe is called Alba.
 Interestingly, in Scottish Gaelic Scotland is named Alba.
 Etymological Alba is derived from the Greek word albion and traced back to the meaning ‘white’.
 Maybe because of the white-haired people?

 Photo’s